2022 NAIDOC Perth Committee

 Patrick (Pat) Smith

 Joslyn Eades-Tass is a Noongar woman born on Balladong country with custodian ties to the Wagyl Kaip and South Boojarah regions of Noongar nation.
-Joslyn has an absolute commitment to increase Aboriginal engagement, participation and collaboration to improve outcomes to Aboriginal individuals, families and communities.
+She has completed her secondary education, entered the workforce and lived on Whadjuk country for some 36 years.
+Joslyn has an absolute commitment to increase Aboriginal engagement, participation and collaboration to improve outcomes for Aboriginal individuals, families and communities.

 Elizabeth (Liz) Narkle